Kamfers Dam: Northgate development

 A contentious rezoning of adjacent land, predicted to increase pollution and disturbance, was once again opposed by conservationists and the like-minded public.
 The proposed developments along the shore of the dam would include both residential and business properties.

 The controversy escalated in August 2008 when the city of Kimberley suspended three officials of the Northern Cape department of conservation and tourism, pending disciplinary hearings.
 By doing so the city also effectively sidelined these officials from discussions about the Northgate development's EIA.

 History note

 During the Siege of Kimberley, Kamfers Dam was the scene of a skirmish on December 9, 1899.
-Subsequently a large Boer cannon was stationed at Kamfers Dam which started firing 96 lb. shells at the town on February 7, 1900.
+Subsequently a large Boer cannon which started firing 96 lb. shells at the town on February 7, 1900 was stationed at Kamfers Dam.
 A number of cavalry sorties were made from Kimberley in attempts to capture it.
 The heavy gun and its crew however evaded capture after the relief of the siege, when its retreat was covered by Boer defensive positions at Dronfield.

+Mass Flamingo Exodus

+According to 2025 report, once home to tens of thousands of breeding flamingos, Kamfers Dam has been abandoned after years of pollution.
+The local sewage treatment plant became progressively dysfunctional over time which discharged approximately 36 megaliters of untreated sewage into the dam each day.
+This influx of contaminated water devastated the habitat and thus forcing the flamingos to flee.
+The population of flamingos gathered to breed in May 2020 reached around 71,000 with up to 5,000 chicks hatching during the breeding season.

+Despite earlier successes, the ecological health of Kamfers Dam has rapidly deteriorated.
+Outbreaks of botulism which is a lethal disease linked to polluted water have earlier also claimed the lives of many birds.

+Earlier in 2019, harsh summer heat combined with a reported halt in water being pumped into Kamfers Dam caused the area to dry up.
+Around 2,000 baby flamingos were left stranded in sweltering conditions when their habitat disappeared.
+To save them, the chicks had to be airlifted with help of a mining company aircraft to a conservation center nearly 950 km away in Cape Town.